KawindaWAD/vega_innovattions_assignment/README.md

 ## Workable demo

 I have created a demo video of the app to showcase its features and functionality.
 You can find the video on our Google Drive [here](https://drive.google.com/file/d/1VpI42HJZbXDxvXoVl8OGAAroenuTylUA/view?usp=sharing)

+Additionally, if you would like to test the app on your Android device, you can download the APK file from [here]([insert link to download APK file](https://drive.google.com/file/d/1BO99CoqqfkO0nkgjg6Eqc95HZbX8TgwR/view?usp=sharing)).
+Please note that you may need to enable "Unknown sources" in your device's settings to install the app.